dbt-labs/docs.getdbt.com/website/docs/docs/guides/migration-guide/upgrading-to-0-14-0.md

 ## Non-Destructive runs

 The `--non-destructive` flag was removed from dbt in v0.14.0.
-This flag existed as a workaround for the lack of late-binding views in Amazon Redshift.
+This flag existed as a workaround for the lack of late-binding <Term id="view">views</Term> in Amazon Redshift.
 With the introduction of the [with no schema binding](https://docs.aws.amazon.com/redshift/latest/dg/r_CREATE_VIEW.html) clause for Redshift views, non-destructive runs are no longer necessary.

 The `--non-destructive` flag was problematic for a few reasons: